 - Fourth and Fifth Grades harvest the crops, which supports their studies of plant life-cycles and ecosystems, respectively.

-Most of our Education Cultivation schools are located in Delaware’s Christina, Colonial and Red Clay School Districts, where we have been fortunate enough to collaborate Nutrition Services.
+Most of our Education Cultivation schools are located in Delaware’s Brandywine, Christina, Colonial and Red Clay School Districts, where we have been fortunate enough to collaborate Nutrition Services.
 As a result, almost all of the harvested vegetables are served in the school cafeterias at lunch, so that all students have an opportunity to taste the vegetables they have grown.
-Some of the vegetables may also be given away to school faculty and volunteers, donated to The Food Bank of Delaware or similar organizations, or used for after-school events.
+Some of the vegetables may also be used for in-class cooking demonstrations, given away to school faculty and volunteers, donated to The Food Bank of Delaware or similar organizations, or used for after-school events.

-The implementation period for Education Cultivation is two to three growing seasons.
+The implementation period for Education Cultivation is usually two growing seasons.
 During that time, responsibility for running the program is progressively transferred from Healthy Foods for Healthy Kids to the school.

 In the beginning:

 - Schools are largely responsible for raising the funds necessary for establishing and supporting the garden program.
-HFHK can provide assistance, however, and sometimes writes grants to fund school gardens.
+HFHK will provide assistance in the form of a budget and examples of successful grant applications, and sometimes writes grants to fund school gardens.

 - HFHK provides guidance for selecting the school’s Garden Coordinator and establishing the Garden Steering Committee (GSC).HFHK facilitates initial GSC meetings.
 The GSC/Garden Coordinator are responsible for maintaining the continuity of the garden program.